Explore these openly-licensed resources, including lesson plans, on the Washington OER Hub.

 Media Literacy & Digital Citizenship Program Supervisor

-Media literacy and digital citizenship are overlapping content areas that should be integrated into every subject taught in today’s classrooms.
-The standards associated with media literacy lead students to think critically about the messages they consume and create through a variety of forms of communication.
-Those associated with digital citizenship enable students to use technology in ways that are safe, responsible, ethical, and kind.
+Media Literacy and Digital Citizenship are overlapping content areas that should be integrated into every subject taught in today’s classrooms.
+The skills associated with Media Literacy lead students to think critically and curiously about the messages they consume, create, and engage with through a variety of forms of communication.
+Those associated with Digital Citizenship enable students to use technology in ways that are safe, responsible, ethical, and kind.

 Professional Development